NAGA Group

-NAGA Group is a German fintech company that provides an investing app with an inbuilt social network.
+The NAGA Group AG is a German fintech company that operates in over 100 countries with 9 local offices.
+NAGA offers various services for both fiat and cryptocurrencies.
 The company's headquarters is located in Hamburg, Germany.
 It was listed on the Frankfurt Stock Exchange in 2017.
-NAGA was heavily criticized by the newspaper Die Welt as the risky platform for social trading where users lose their money.
+Octavian Patrascu is the current CEO of NAGA Group.

-NAGA Group AG is the holding company of NAGA Markets Europe Ltd, NAGA Technology GmbH, and NAGA Global Ltd.
+The NAGA Group AG is the holding company of NAGA Markets Europe Ltd, NAGA Technology GmbH, and NAGA Global Ltd.

 History

-NAGA was founded by Benjamin Bilski and Yasin Sebastian Qureshi in Germany in 2015.
-The first products released by the team were trading social network SwipeStox.
+NAGA was founded in Germany in 2015.

-In 2017, NAGA Group AG was listed on the Frankfurt Stock Exchange and was included in the list of Red Herring 100 2017 Winners.
-The German magazine Capital.de criticized NAGA's ICO process right after its IPO in 2017, saying that it was made in a hurry and was suspiciously quick.
+In 2017, NAGA Group AG was listed on the Frankfurt Stock Exchange, and was included in the list of Red Herring 100 2017 Winners.
+The German magazine Capital.de criticized NAGA's ICO process right after its initial public offering (IPO) in 2017, saying that it was made possibly in a hurry and was quite quick.